 • Intellectual Property

-It is important to note that these types of add-ons may differ between insurers, so it is important to check exactly what is on offer before purchasing a professional indemnity insurance policy.
+It is important to note that these types of add-ons may differ between insurers, so it is important to check exactly what is on offer in order to make an informed decision before purchasing a professional indemnity insurance policy.

 Need a quote?